-Where a SPC, Contractor or supplier subcontracts works it must be satisfied that:

-- The entity they are contracting to has the required resources, skills, knowledge and experience to undertake the works in a safe manner. - The "Owner EHS Minimum Performance Requirements" form part of the subcontract arrangements.
+Where a SPC, Contractor or supplier subcontracts works it must be satisfied that the entity they are contracting to has the required resources, skills, knowledge and experience to undertake the works in a safe manner and that the "Owner EHS Minimum Performance Requirements" form part of the subcontract arrangements.
 Subcontracting tier level -2 maximum from Owner level will be authorised.

 If for any kind of reason, the SPC and Contractors want to go below that level, agreement will need to be requested to the PMC Compliance Team.

-Subcontractor health and safety league
+Subcontractors health and safety league

 PMC EHS Manager will set up the Subcontractor Health and Safety league.
-Subcontractors will be marked on the following items as per the HEALTH AND SAFETY SCORING CRITERIA on a monthly basis:
+Subcontractors will be marked on the following items as per the HEALTH AND SAFETY SCORING CRITERIA:

 - PPE

 - Housekeeping

-- · Safe working practices
+- Safe working practices

 - Supervision

 - Toolbox talks

 - Quality and compliance with Method Statement and Risk Assessments

 - Safety audits / inspections

 - Safety documentation

-The Subcontractor with the highest score will be awarded the monthly Subcontractor award for Health and Safety.
+Each Subcontractor will be marked then the Subcontractor with the highest score will be awarded the monthly Subcontractor award for Health and Safety.